 The ABC Training Center Admissions Office is open 7 days a week and is located at 50 East Fordham Road (Entrance on Walton Avenue) 1st Floor.
 It is easily reachable by the #4 Train (Fordham Road stop) or the #12 Bus.
 We are also just a short walk from the Metro-North Fordham Station.
 Admissions Office hours are Monday – Friday: 9 AM – 8PM, Saturday 9 AM – 4:30 PM.

 1. Valid photo ID (passport, driver’s license or state ID or military ID)

-2. High school or college diploma or transcript from U.S. high school or college
+2. High school or college diploma or college transcript

 Is the ABC Training Center a licensed school?

 ABC is licensed by the NY State Department of Education, Bureau of Proprietary School Supervision, as both a trade school and a business school.
 All ABC curriculums, instructors, admissions agents, classrooms, equipment, textbooks, enrollment contracts, externship & clinical sites, and job placement programs are approved by New York State and subject to continuous regulation.

 Does ABC guarantee job placement?

 By law, no school can guarantee job placement, and all schools are required to state that plainly in their enrollment contract.
 However, ABC has a very good record of success in the workplace for our graduates.
 Each and every student is entitled to personal assistance from our Job Placement Coordinator, including private consultation, resume creation, internships, job leads, and interview preparation.
 ABC also welcomes a large number of job recruiters to our classrooms, and holds regular job fairs on our premises where students get a chance to mingle with staffing representatives from area companies.
 Our placement statistics and the names of companies where our graduates work are available for inspection.